-My hands and fingers looked like ground up hamburger meat all the time.
-A lip grip is quite possible the single best investment I’ve ever made in fishing gear.
+My hands and fingers looked like ground-up hamburger meat all the time.
+A lip grip is quite possibly the single best investment I’ve ever made in fishing gear.

 I’m not sure why but nobody was using these “lip grips” back then, myself included.